nexxtmission/functions.store-learning/functions/validateAddressWithShipEngine/README.md

 You can use this function to ensure valid addresses around the world with [ShipEngine](https://www.shipengine.com/).

 Though every country in the world is supported, validation precision may vary.
-[See the full list of countries and their level of validation](https://www.shipengine.com/docs/addresses/validation/countries/)
+See the [full list of countries](https://www.shipengine.com/docs/addresses/validation/countries/) and their level of validation.

 ### Prerequisites